Indiana DUI Attorney: Driving Under the Influence – Operating While Intoxicated

 In Indiana it is illegal for anyone to drive with a Blood Alcohol Content-Concentration (BAC) of .08% or above.
 In evaluating the strength of the State’s charges it is important to evaluate the all of the documents/video the State may have, the circumstances surrounding the stop, and the legality of such a stop.
+Get experienced representation with our DUI Attorney.

 Penalties for OWI/DUI